netceteragroup/valdr-bean-validation/README.md

 ## Support

-Open a question on SO and tag it with [`valdr-bean-validation`](http://stackoverflow.com/tags/valdr-bean-validation).
+[Ask a question on Stack Overflow](http://stackoverflow.com/questions/ask?tags=valdr-bean-validation) and tag it with [`valdr-bean-validation`](http://stackoverflow.com/tags/valdr-bean-validation).

 ## License